Bare Root Plants – everything you need to know

 Let’s be honest – planting a bare root plant is a lot easier than growing a plant from seed, especially of those that need stratification.
 It’s one of the quickest ways to get your herb garden established, making it ideal for beginners or for anyone short on time or space for germinating seeds.

-Planting bare root herbs and perennials in autumn also builds a relationship with your garden through the quieter months.
-You get to nurture your plants as they settle in, ready to burst into life come spring.
-It’s a simple, satisfying way to connect with the rhythm of the seasons – and to enjoy beautiful, healthy plants without the wait.
+Planting bare root plants is a way to build a relationship with your garden through the quieter months, nurturing your plants as they settle in, ready to burst into life come spring.
+And when the weather warms, those first shoots and fresh green leaves begin to emerge – one of the most uplifting moments in any gardener’s year.
+It’s a simple, satisfying way to connect with the rhythm of the seasons and enjoy beautiful, healthy plants without the wait.

 Are your bare root plants organic?